trjconv produces gro files unreadable by VMD

 However, trjconv does both the first and third dot points, for many data formats, so there is no clear way to resolve this tension until we break up trjconv into several parts.
 Then we can e.g. handle subsampling without having to worry about representing the data in a format that can be read and written between all file formats

-#5 Updated by Semen Yesylevskyy about 3 years ago
+#5 Updated by Semen Yesylevskyy over 3 years ago

 Thank you for workaround!